Kitikmeot, Unorganized

 Kitikmeot, Unorganized is part of the Kitikmeot census division in Nunavut, Canada that covers the entire Kitikmeot Region outside the communities.
-There are no communities included in this area; it covers these traditional and outpost camps:
+There are no communities included in this area; it covers traditional and outpost camps.

 Demographics

-In the 2021 Canadian census conducted by Statistics Canada, Unorganized Kitikmeot had a population of 0 living in 0 of its 0 total private dwellings, no change from its 2016 population of 0.
-With a land area of 431190.46 km2, it had a population density of in 2021.
+In the 2021 Canadian census conducted by Statistics Canada, Unorganized Kitikmeot had a population of 0, no change from its 2016 population.
+The census subdivision has a land area of 431190.46 km2.

 Named places

 Named places listed in 2021 by Statistics Canada are: